makersacademy/bowling-challenge/README.md

 - An error is also thrown when attempting to input a roll when the game is over.

 ### Code Quality:
-- My focus was around building encapsulated classes and single responsibility functions, to ensure the code is as readable and maintainable as possible.
+- My focus was around building encapsulated classes and single responsibility functions.
 - For linting I used ESLint to enforce the standard JS style
 - I used CodeClimate and Better Code Hub to check the repository for code smells and technical debt, with both at maximum scores.